JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 [Redis](https://docs.celeryproject.org/en/stable/) as in-memory datastore.

-You can even use FastAPI [Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/), but if you are performing some heavy computation then it's  better to go for Celery.
+You can even use FastAPI [Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/), but if you are performing some heavy computation, then it's  better to go for Celery.

 For sending email, the background tasks are good enough, but we intended to use Celery.

-Coming back to AWS, for our testing purpose we need to verify an email and after that only we will be able to send it.
+Coming back to AWS, for our testing purpose we need to verify an email, and only after that, we will be able to send it.

 Only verified email addresses can be sent under **From** & **To**.

 When you apply for a production use case, you don’t need to focus on verifying email addresses.
 But Amazon has stringent controls of sending emails, like handling bounces and complaints and not spamming users.
-Amazon has a good reputation with the ISPs, if you don’t follow that carefully then you might end up losing reputation and indeed your service might get stopped.
+Amazon has a good reputation with the ISPs.
+Thus, if you don’t follow that carefully, then you might end up losing reputation and indeed your service might get stopped.

 ![step1](./steps/step1.png)